dartfoundry/plunk/README.md

 ## Copyright

-This package is Copyright ⓒ 2025 Hypermodern Ltd Co.
+This package is Copyright ⓒ 2025 Dom Jocubeit.
 All rights reserved.